gpkash/5eOSRD/Characterizations/Classes/Fighter.md

 ### Indomitable

-Beginning at 9th level, you can reroll a saving throw that you fail.
+Beginning at 9th level, you can re-roll a saving throw that you fail.
 If you do so, you must use the new roll, and you can't use this feature again until you finish a [[Long Rest]].

 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.